 Steve Spitzer – Managing Shareholder

 Steve Spitzer focuses on probate litigation, will contests, guardianships and trust disputes.
-He also litigates other civil matters, including personal injury cases and business disputes.
+He also litigates real estate and business disputes.

 Mr. Spitzer was a successful litigator for a major Dallas law firm from 1989 to 2011, and has been with Ramey & Flock since 2012.
 He has litigated many types of cases in his over 30 years of practice.
-He has served as the first chair attorney in over two dozen jury trials, has been Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization since 1997, and is a member of the American Board of Trial Advocates.
+He has served as the first chair attorney in over two dozen jury trials, was Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization for 25 years, and is a member of the American Board of Trial Advocates.

 - Baylor University School of Law, J. D., cum laude (1989)